RSE-Cambridge/iris-magnum/magnum-tour/README.md

     export KUBECONFIG=~/.kube/my-test/config
     kubectl get all -A

+If you are not using terraform, you can call the same OpenStack CLI command that terraform uses to get hold of the kubectl config file:

+    openstack coe cluster config <name-of-your-cluster>

 Once you cluster is up and running you can create a hello world deployment then expose it as a public service via a load balancer: